 • Hiring and retention bonuses were offered by more than half of the organizations surveyed (56 percent).

 • Referral bonuses also were offered by 56 percent of organizations.

 • The prevalence of ongoing long-term incentives depends on employee level.
 For example, stock options were offered to CEOs by 52 percent of survey respondents but only offered to rank and file exempt employees by 29 percent.

-“The results of this survey are similar to past years in terms of compensation—slow growth, lots of challenges and not a lot of money to spend,” said David Van De Voort, principal, Buck Consultants, in a media release.
+“The results of this survey are similar to past years in terms of compensation—slow growth, lots of challenges and not a lot of money to spend,” said David Van De Voort, principal, Buck Consultants.
 “However, we’ve moved past the environment of several years ago when employers were freezing pay and reducing 401(k) matches.”

 Related SHRM Articles:

 Salary Outlook Brightens—Slightly—in 2013, SHRM Online Benefits Topics, September 2012